 Engineer-Producer: A born and bred New Yorker, David Greene began his professional career in with a small recording studio, Edgewood Recording in Washington D. C. From there he went to work for M.G.M.
 Records in New York City as a senior recording engineer.
 While at...read more

-Studio Owner-Manager: Nimbus 9.
-Jack Richardson, C.M. (b.
-1929) is a Juno Award-winning Canadian record producer, Canadian Music Hall of Famer, Order of Canada recipient and an educator at Fanshawe College in London, Ontario, in the Music Industry Arts program, as...read more
+Studio Owner-Manager, Producer: Nimbus 9.
+Guess Who, Alice, Bob Seger, Peter Gabriel Jack Richardson, C.M. (b.
+1929) is a Juno Award-winning Canadian record producer, Canadian Music Hall of Famer, Order of Canada recipient and an educator at Fanshawe College in...read more

 Studio Owner-Manager: Manta Sound.
 Andy Hermant founded the world-renowned Manta Sound Company (Canada's first digital multi-track recording studio), Duke Street Records and 1:2:1 Recording.
 He engineered the No. 1 Billboard hit by Dan Hill, was the Manager of Post...read more